With new auditor, Noble seeks to move on from attacks on accounting practices

 With sales of $86 billion last year, Singapore-listed Noble is one of Asia's largest firms to find itself in a reputational battle over accounts where consequences can be long-lasting.

 Noble has lost 43 percent of its market value or $2.6 billion since Iceberg's report.
-Commodity trader Olam International Ltd (OLAM.SI), whose accounts were attacked in 2012, was bought out last year by a consortium led by Singapore state investor Temasek Holdings [TEM.UL].
+Commodity trader Olam International Ltd, whose accounts were attacked in 2012, was bought out last year by a consortium led by Singapore state investor Temasek Holdings.

 Noble's CEO Yusuf Alireza told a board meeting last month he was spending 40 percent of his time reassuring stakeholders and he wanted to return to running the business full-time, the person said.